MichaelBell/tt-audio-pmod/README.md

 The Pmod was designed in KiCad 8, here is the [schematic](tt-audio-pmod.pdf).

+## Example Tiny Tapeout project

+This [example project](https://github.com/MichaelBell/tt08-pwm-example) generates a PWM output sampling a sine wave of a configurable frequency.

 ## Simulation

 The frequency response of the design was simulated in ltspice: